 However, the “true justice” may be skewed to be punitive, Dula said, noting that the public often sees a crime committed and immediately looks toward punishment.

-“Someone has to pay. … That’s how [the public] sees it,” Dula said in regards to the Majors case.
+“Someone has to pay. … That’s how [the public] sees it,” Dula said in reference to the Majors case.

 In the hearing, Kaplan testified that the 13-year-old was repeatedly asked if he intended on robbing Majors.